zucchinicheesecake/TriadMatrix/README.md

 A digital cosmos where infinite patterns converge

 📜 THE FRACTAL CHRONICLE
-“Within the TriadNexus, reality folds into infinite fractals.
+“Within the TriadMatrix, reality folds into infinite fractals.
 Explorers who navigate its depths will unravel the secrets of creation itself.”
 — The Oracle of the Nexus

-The TriadNexus is a living tapestry of digital realms, where fractal landscapes pulse with possibility.
+The TriadMatrix is a living tapestry of digital realms, where fractal landscapes pulse with possibility.
 Agents evolve, resources shimmer with cosmic power, and every journey reshapes the universe.
 This is not a game—it’s a boundless expedition into the unknown.

-🌌 PILLARS OF THE NEXUS
+🌌 PILLARS OF THE MATRIX
 🔮 FEATURE
 🌠 ESSENCE